Mahad: Festivals

 is well celebrated in this region, mahad has diversity in its population.

 Shimga Festival

-The most important festival among whole Konkani community spreading from Thane, Raigad to Goa and Karawar coast is "Shimga".
+The most important festival among whole Konkani community spreading from Thane, Raigad to Goa and Karwar coast is "Shimga".
 It is speciality of "Konkan and Goa".
 Every City, every town or village has its own way of celebrating it.
 Almost every Konkani working day and night, sleeplessly in metropolis like Mumbai, Pune, Delhi or in foreign countries rush to their homeland during Shimga.
 People worship their local deities, fun-fairs are organized; the Palkhis of local deities are main attraction and is considered prestigious among locals.
 Each town represents its own religious culture and traditions.

 Shimgotsav in Mahad

 Vireshwar is the most-worshipped local deity of Mahad.
 The temple of Vireshwar was believed to be constructed during or before Shivaji's reign.
 A local fair is organised during shimga called "Mahad chi Jatra", uniquely known as "Chabina Utsav of Mahad".
 The "Palkhis" of seven sisters of Vireshwar who are Gram-devi (goddess) of nearby villages and towns like Mangaon, Poladpur and Khed are brought at Vireshwar Temple in Mahad.
 Goddess Zolai Devi is considered the most favorite sister of Vireshwar.
 The people are so devoted that they bring Palkhis from many miles far villages by walking, sometimes bare-footed, they consider this holy and sacred and feel lucky to be part of it.